Join our Talent Network

 • All required courses must be acceptable toward a major in that field or to a bachelor’s degree in medical laboratory science.
 To count toward the course requirement, a grade of C or better must be obtained.

-• If all course requirements in Chemistry and Biology were completed seven or more years before application, the applicant must take a course in Biochemistry, Microbiology and Genetics, as well as a course that includes a laboratory with molecular testing.
+• If all course requirements in chemistry and biology were completed seven or more years before application, the applicant must take a course in Biochemistry, Genetics, and General Microbiology.

 • Physical requirements and essential functions